-When one thinks of Montréal, it’s easy to get distracted by mosaic of cutting edge culture that keeps the city on the forefront of international hipsterdom or the old world grandeur and cobblestone streets of Old Montréal.
-But the city’s much more than just a pretty, hip face – with world-renowned higher education institutions all active in research and innovation, Montréal is also a bonafide city of knowledge.
+When one thinks of Montréal, it’s easy to get distracted by the mosaic of cutting-edge culture or the old-world grandeur of Old Montréal.
+But the city’s much more than just a pretty, hip face – with world-renowned higher education institutions all active in research and innovation, Montréal is also a global city of knowledge.

 The proof is in the numbers

 Over 46,000 degrees are awarded to students in Montréal each year, equalling nearly 20% of new graduates in Canada and the highest number of graduates of any city in the country.
 There are 194,000 students who call the city home, and Montréal is Canada’s heart of research with the highest number of research centres and amount of money invested in university research.

 This focus on knowledge and innovation has put Montréal at the forefront of areas like neuroscience, artificial intelligence, oncology and cancer research, and cybersecurity, with new hires from each year’s graduating class maintaining the city’s leading edge.
 But there’s more to it than just end results.
 In Quacquarelli Symonds’ 2021 worldwide poll, students themselves ranked Montréal as the number one city in Canada in which to study (and ninth overall in the world) – and that’s something worth shouting from the rooftops.

 Home to four major universities, higher education is woven into the fabric of the city.
 Where other cities push their campuses to the sidelines, Montréal’s city centre is one punctuated by centres of learning with McGill University, the Université du Québec à Montréal (UQAM), Concordia University and the Université de Montréal (UdeM) all taking their place at the heart of the city.
 Each makes their own important and distinct contributions to research, development and international exchanges (and they’re also perfect locations for meetings and events).